 Biography

-Nina Iorik is an award winning young pianist, residing in Seattle, Washington.
+Nina Iorik is an award winning young pianist, composer, harpsichordist and educator residing in Seattle, Washington.

 She started her musical journey at the age of nine and currently studies with prominent pedagogue Prof. Nino Merabishvili